nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## **1. Introduction**
 Welcome to our User Guide and thank you for using CakeCollate!
 Are you a home baker searching for a reliable tool to keep track of your orders?
 CakeCollate promises to be an efficient desktop application that allows you to easily consolidate and manage your orders.
 Our main features include:<br>
-1. Order management
+1. Order management which includes adding, editing and deleting orders
-2. Order Item management
+2. Ability to predefine cakes that you sell regularly
+3. Quick addition of predefined cakes to new orders
-3. Quick search function for your orders
+4. Quick search functionality for your orders
-4. Reminder for undelivered orders that have delivery dates approaching the current date
+5. Reminder for undelivered orders with delivery dates approaching soon
-5. Checking the delivery status of your orders
+6. Checking the delivery status of your orders

 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you're a small-time cake seller that can type fast, CakeCollate can get your order management tasks done faster than traditional GUI applications.

-Let us take you through how to use CakeCollate in the rest of our User Guide.
+Let us take you through how to use CakeCollate.

 --------------------------------------------------------------------------------------------------------------------